HackathonGrowthGenie/Clairvoyant-FrontEnd/README.md

 1. Create a database named "growthgenie"
 2. import the Schema provided for this hackathon into the database. which is also provided inside assets directlory of this repository.
 3. Clone the Java project from https://github.com/kmrvivek/HackathonGrowthGenie/tree/vivek,
 4. Run this project into your local environment using your preferred IDE.
-I used Intellij Idea.
+We used Intellij Idea.
 5. Make sure your local server is listening to port 8080,
 6. Clone this flutter repository into your local machine
 7. Set your environment to make flutter project to run.
 Run flutter doctor to diagnose if anything missing.